 How much for a round?
 'Dragons' aged 12+ for £8

 Where is it?
-World of Golf Sidcup, A20, Sidcup Bypass
+Sidcup Family Golf, A20, Sidcup Bypass

 How much for a round?
-'Adult Explorers' for £8Read more
+'Adventurers' (Adults) for £9

 There’s no real theme to this Battersea Park-based course, unless you count “AstroTurf”, “rockery” or “crap, I lost my ball in that water feature!”
 Nonetheless it’s so popular that even on a midweek daytime, people were waiting for torrential rain to finish so they could hit the course (although possibly this is due to the trendy bar cum cafe cum wood-fired pizzeria it’s attached to.
 Expect mini bridges, weird divots and rogue streamlets to avoid on a course that’s fairly no-frills, but still plenty fun.
 They also have very similar courses in Wandsworth and Acton.